-Step 1: Spotting Subsidence
+Step 1: Spotting subsidence

 Subsidence is the downward movement of the ground beneath your home.
 You can spot it by a number of tell-tale signs but cracks are the most notorious symptom.
 Cracks will likely appear either internally in plasterwork or externally in brickwork, often expanding over time and tapering diagonally across the walls.

-Step 2: Taking Action
+Step 2: Taking action

 Before you do anything else, you should contact your home insurance provider immediately.
 The quicker subsidence is diagnosed, the more likely that it can be rectified.
 Most insurance companies will send a loss adjuster to your house to assess the potential cost.
 Your insurer will then be able to recommend the best course of action once subsidence has been confirmed, and will be able to direct you towards any specialist contractors that you might require.
-Depending on your cover and the magnitude of any damage, you may or may not be entitled/required to source your own subsidence repair professionals.
+Depending on your cover and the magnitude of any damage, you may be required to source your own subsidence repair professionals.

-Step 3: Diagnosing Subsidence
+Step 3: Diagnosing subsidence

 Determining whether your problem is actually subsidence can take some time.
 Monitoring may be required over a period of several months to ensure that cracks are indications of anything more than superficial.

-Step 4: Fixing a Problem
+Step 4: Fixing a problem

 Underpinning might be required for more severe cases of subsidence.
 Carrying out this type of repair work will usually prevent further movement of the foundations.
 The process can be lengthy and expensive, costing anywhere between £5,000 and £50,000 depending on the size of the property and the extent of the damage.
 Though figures differ, it is estimated that as few as only 10% of properties suffering from subsidence will require underpinning.
 The Institute of Structural Engineers advises that you should attempt every other possible solution before resorting to underpinning.